 Sales and operations

-Takeda’s products are sold in 53 out of 106 countries in scope.
-Takeda has sales offices in 21 countries, sells via suppliers in 21 countries and via pooled procurement into 11 additional countries.
+Takeda's products are sold in 37 out of 108 countries in scope of the Index.
+Takeda has sales offices in 21 countries, and sells via suppliers and/or pooled procurement in an additional 16 countries.

 Governance of Access

 Has an access-to-medicine strategy with measurable objectives, integrated within its overall corporate strategy.
-Takeda performs strongly in this area.
-The strategy, the Access to Medicines Vision aiming at increasing sustainable access of innovative medicines globally, covers all therapeutic areas in which the company is involved.
-The highest responsibility for access lies directly with the board, namely with the CEO.
+Takeda performs strongly.
+Its strategy, called The Corporate Philosophy, aims to increase sustainable access of innovative medicines globally and covers all therapeutic areas in which the company is involved.
+The highest responsibility for access lies directly with the board, namely the CEO of the Takeda Executive Team.

 Provides evidence of financial and non-financial access-related incentives at the executive level.
 Takeda performs strongly.
 It incentivises its senior executives and in-country managers in Growth and Emerging Markets units to take action on access to medicine with financial and non-financial rewards.
 The CEO also has access-related incentives.

 Publicly discloses outcomes of its access-to-medicine activities.
 Takeda performs strongly in transparency of access activities.
 It publicly discloses commitments, measurable goals, objectives and targets for improving access to medicine in countries in scope of the Index.
 It facilitates accountability and transparency by consistently sharing the outcomes of its access-to-medicine activities in a centralised manner within its Access to Medicines Progress Report and its Annual Integrated Report.